-Israeli military says it is preparing ground assault, but no decision has been made
+As strikes devastate Gaza, Israel forms unity government to oversee war sparked by Hamas attack

 The Israeli military said overnight strikes targeted Hamas’ elite Nukhba forces, including command centers used by the fighters who attacked Israel on Saturday, and the home of a senior Hamas naval operative that it said was used to store unspecified weapons.

-“Right now we are focused on taking out their senior leadership,” Lt.
-Col. Richard Hecht, an Israeli military spokesman, said.
+“Right now we are focused on taking out their senior leadership,” Hecht, the military spokesman, said.
 “Not only the military leadership, but also the governmental leadership, all the way up to (top Hamas leader Yehiyeh) Sinwar.
 They were directly connected.”

 The Hamas-run Interior Ministry said Israeli strikes demolished two multi-story houses on top of residents without warning, killing and wounding “a large number” of people, mainly civilians.
 Hamas has threatened to kill Israeli hostages if Israel strikes Palestinian civilians without warning.